 Shameless plug of my family – how great to they look?
 Zara also got a kid’s blowout from Blo Bar, and for $25 I thought it was worth it.
 One less thing for me to take care of.

 Wow, that’s a lot of pics, but guys, I love this outfit so much!
 Normally I don’t spend much money on Indian clothes (you’ll see some of my less expensive and re-purposed pieces in upcoming posts), but in this case I felt like splurging.
-I also feel this suit is not trendy, but rather something you can where whenever you want to a variety of different types of events….and did I mention that rainbow dupattta?
+I also feel this suit is not trendy, but rather something you can wear whenever you want to a variety of different types of events….and did I mention that rainbow dupattta?